bonexd/ThinkPad-E580-Opencore/README.md

 This config includes the required SSDT in order to use the FN key actions as they normally would work under windows, settings button, mic mute, etc...

 All you need to do after installing macOS is install the ThinkpadAssistant program which can be found at: https://github.com/MSzturc/ThinkpadAssistant

+This however falls fate of the FN key issue on 80/90 series thinkpads, see hardware issue no. 6 above

 ### Install